This Month the Office of Apprenticeship (OA) Celebrates...

 How Apprenticeship Promotes Diversity

 Apprenticeship is a workforce solution that actively promotes diversity and inclusion in the workplace - including race, gender, sexual orientation, and ability.
 You can download factsheets to learn more about the ways that the Department of Labor is supporting different aspects of diversity in apprenticeship to create more inclusive and equitable workplaces.

 Women in Apprenticeship

 Discover more about the ways the Department of Labor and Women's Bureau are championing women in apprenticeship.

 Learn more about how apprenticeship is supporting women of color in non-traditional occupations.

-Learn more about the ways that the Department of Labor is supporting women in apprenticeship and creating more diverse, inclusive, and equitable workplaces.
+Learn more about the ways that the Department of Labor is supporting people with disabilities in apprenticeship.

 How You Can Benefit From Diversity and Inclusion in Apprenticeship

 Apprenticeship is a powerful tool for growing the American economy and training its workforce.
 As the U.S. expands apprenticeship training nationally, a diverse workplace helps businesses access all our nation's talent.